Etch A Sketch

-Etch A Sketch is a mechanical drawing toy invented by André Cassagnes of France and subsequently manufactured by the Ohio Art Company.
-It is now owned by Spin Master of Toronto, Ontario, Canada.
+Etch A Sketch is a brand of mechanical drawing toy manufactured by the Ohio Art Company, invented by André Cassagnes of France.
+It is now owned by Spin Master of Canada.

 An Etch A Sketch has a thick, flat gray screen in a red plastic frame.
 There are two white knobs on the front of the frame in the lower corners.
 Twisting the knobs moves a stylus that displaces aluminum powder on the back of the screen, leaving a solid line.
 The knobs create lineographic images.
 The left control moves the stylus horizontally, and the right one moves it vertically.